 Tours and events

-The Grist Mill has several great events throughout the year including live music, Mother’s Day, Father’s Day and Canada Day celebrations.
-Don’t worry about drinking and driving – Wine Your Way Tours will take you there and pick you up afterwards.
+The Grist Mill has several great events throughout the year, including live music, Mother’s Day, Father’s Day and Canada Day celebrations.
+Wine Your Way Tours will take you there and pick you up afterwards, so you can leave the driving to them and enjoy a drink.

 The Grist Mill Gardens

-You really can taste the Similkameen at the Grist Mill with their buttery scones, delicious jams, and fresh garden fruits and vegetables grown right onsite or at neighbouring farms.
+The bakery at the Grist Mill is a must do here.
+You really can taste the Similkameen with their buttery scones, delicious jams, and fresh garden fruits and vegetables grown right onsite or at neighbouring farms.
+Pickup some Similkameen deliciousness to take home.
 The colourful heritage flowers and other plants you see here are living artifacts from times gone by.
-There’s an herb garden, as well as an orchard loaded with heritage apples, wheat and other grains waving in the breeze, and a vegetable garden that grows peppers and several vegetables including gigantic heritage Zucca Melons that can grow fruit weighing upwards of 68 kg!
+There’s a herb garden and an orchard loaded with heritage apples, wheat and other grains waving in the breeze, and a vegetable garden that grows peppers and several vegetables, including gigantic heritage.
+Zucca Melons can grow fruit weighing upwards of 68 kg!
 (150 lbs.)